-During the quarter ended December 31, 2014, the Company completed its 3D Seismic program on the Cooper License and the 2D program on the Guy License; both programs were carried by the Company's partners on each the licenses.
-The Company also incurred costs to progress its application for the Ghana Block.
+During the quarter ended December 31, 2014, the Company completed its 3D Seismic program on the Cooper License and the 2D program on the Guy License; both programs were carried by the Company's partners on each of the licenses.
+The Company also incurred costs in connection with its application for the Ghana Block.